Configuring a bus

 logger: Logger

-async def __call__(self, message: Any):
+async def __call__(self, message):

 self.logger.info(f"Received: {message}")